 4.7.
 Responsible Adult.
-Each Guest and the person signing as the Responsible Adult for that Guest shall be liable jointly and severally with the Guest to the Carrier, and shall reimburse the Carrier, for all loss, damage, fees, and/or cost sustained by the Carrier caused directly or indirectly, in whole or in part, by reason of any act or omission of the Guest over whom the Responsible Adult is responsible.
+A person signing as the Responsible Adult for a Guest shall be liable to the Carrier, and shall reimburse the Carrier, for all loss, damage, fees, and/or cost sustained by the Carrier caused directly or indirectly, in whole or in part, by reason of any act or omission of the Guest over whom the Responsible Adult is responsible.
 The Responsible Adult shall also pay to Carrier the prevailing costs and fees imposed by Carrier relating to the Responsible Adult’s failure to adequately supervise, control or care for the Guest over whom the Responsible Adult is responsible.
-Further, the Responsible Adult and the Guest over whom the Responsible Adult is responsible shall jointly and severally defend, indemnify, and hold harmless the Carrier from and against any liability (including reasonable legal fees) Carrier may incur to any person or entity (private or governmental) for any death, injury, damage, fine or penalty arising directly or indirectly, in whole or in part, by reason of any act or omission of the Guest over whom the Responsible Adult is responsible.
+Further, the Responsible Adult shall defend, indemnify, and hold harmless the Carrier from and against any liability (including reasonable legal fees) Carrier may incur to any person or entity (private or governmental) for any death, injury, damage, fine or penalty arising directly or indirectly, in whole or in part, by reason of any act or omission of the Guest over whom the Responsible Adult is responsible.

 4.8.
 Guest agrees to abide by Carrier’s COVID-19 policies and procedures set forth in Section 7 below and on Carrier’s website at (https://www.virginvoyages.com/voyage-well) and follow the lawful instructions of the Vessel’s officers and crew at all times.
 The Guest accepts that failure to do so constitutes a materials breach of this Contract which may subject Guest, as well as any accompanying Guest(s), to involuntary disembarkation without liability whatsoever to the Carrier for any refund or any other related loss or expense to the Guest, and any accompanying Guest(s).